-“I was really affected by my time there,” she says.
-“I knew I needed to somehow find my way back.
+“I was really affected by my time there,” she elaborates, “I knew I needed to somehow find my way back.
 I took Professor Charlotte Mendoza’s Globalization of Education course my first year, and that sparked the idea to apply for a Venture Grant to return to the school and dig a little deeper.”

-O’Brien wanted to formulate her idea into a plan to investigate the teachers at a particular school and the growing role of English in their classrooms.
+O’Brien formulate her idea into a plan to investigate the teachers at a particular school and the growing role of English in their classrooms.
 Particularly, she wanted to study what factors shape teachers’ lives, the daily and long-term challenges they face, and the experiences that shape and motivate them as teachers.

 O’Brien’s research involved a series of interviews with teachers as well as classroom observations to learn “how the teachers interacted with the students, how they organized the class, and especially how they used English versus their local language,” she says.

 “I was surprised to learn how much of themselves they invest in their students in unseen, or at least subtler ways,” O’Brien says of her results.
 “They spend so much time and energy and thought on the kids.
 This quality, I learned, isn’t very common in Ugandan schools; at this one (Busesa), the high quality and dedication of the teachers attracted new students every day I was there.”
 This popularity, O’Brien learned, brought new challenges to the school, leading her to explore not only the successes of the school but also the consequences of a success, all thanks to her Venture Grant.